yuhaocooper/Coding-Questions/README.md

 # Coding-Questions
 Codes of coding questions I've completed

-'Projects' are used to separate questions from different portals such as Codewars, LeetCode, HackerRank and etc.
+Format:
+[Title][Portal][Difficulty]

-'Title' of each commit is the title of the question from the respective portal
+'Title' - title of each commit is the title of the question from the respective portal

+'Portal' - name of portal which the question is taken from.
+For example, LeetCode, HackerRank and Codewars

+'Difficulty' - The difficulty of the questions as per the portal